 For more ideas, a couple of other articles for you:

-- Introduction to Vienna: a detailed overview of what the city’s all about, what it has to offer, and how to get around the place
+- Introduction to Vienna: an overview of what the city’s all about, what it has to offer, and how to get around the place

 - What to do in a day: a guide to where to invest your time best if here for a brief visit, organised by themes like “history” or “art”